-- Date and number values are treated as text. - You can use Rename Cols to change the new column name.
+- Date and number values are treated as text. - Use Rename Cols to change the new column name. - Use Scale to convert the the results to percentages.

 - Unique

 - Total

 - Pivot

 - Stats

 - Summary

 2.3.11 Cross

 Creates an output from combining every possible row combination of each input.
 E.g. if the first input has N1 rows and the second input has N2 rows, then the result will have N1 X N2 rows.
 Also known as a 'Cartesian product' or 'cross join'.